zqx775858/rl-swarm/README.md

 During the initial set-up process, you will also create a `swarm.pem` file which maintains the identity of your peer.
 This is then registered on chain using the EOA wallet hosted in Alchemy, triggered using your local api keys.
 This links the `email address` (and corresponding EOA in Alchemy) + `swarm.pem` forever and they are both effectively burned if one is lost.

-If you are running multiple nodes, and want to track progress on-chain (i.e. not just run RL Swarm itself and train a model), you must sign up again for each node - do not use the same `swarm.pem`, `userApiKey`, `userData.json`, `email address`, or copy the data between the nodes.
-If you do so, your progress won't be tracked on-chain.
-If you do any of these things, your node will work fine and train from the swarm however, but this will not be reflected on chain.
+**If you want to link multiple nodes to a single EOA**, simply sign up each node using the same email address.
+You will get a new peer ID for each node, however they will all be linked to the same EOA that your email is tied to.

 **Please note**: if you are using a fork of this repo, or a service organised by someone else (e.g. a 'one click deployment' provider) the identity management flow below is not guaranteed.